 Start the day with a smile with these ancient, gentle, easy to learn rejuvenation exercises.
-Reduce stress.
-Focus on breathing, balance, and gentle stretching.
 Includes: T’ai Chi, Chi Kung, Standing Meditation, Eight Pieces of Brocade, and more.
 No experience necessary and no registration required.
 (No class limit)

 SLOW JAMS & SINGING

 After supper each night, students have the opportunity to participate in slow jams and singing sessions.
 At the slow jams, common tunes are played at a speed that is accessible even to beginners.
 The singing sessions are a chance to share your voice and songs.